khadra1/Project-2-Analysing-Protein-Consumption/README.md

-# Project-2-Analysing-Protein-Consumption
+# Project-2 Extract-Transform-Load Netflix Database
-Group Project 2: Analysing the Relationship between World Protein Consumption and Population Data
+Group Project 2: Creating a Netflix Movies, TV Shows and Credits DataBase using SQL and Pandas